-Having trouble communicating things like usernames, VINs, account numbers or even spelling your last name over the phone?
+Having trouble communicating clusters of characters like usernames, VINs, account numbers or even spelling your last name over the phone?
 You should try to memorize a Phonetic Alphabet.
-Learning a Military Phonetic Alphabet, like the NATO Phonetic Alphabet, will save you time, reduce stress, and have call center agents singing your praises.
+Learning a spelling alphabet, like the NATO Phonetic Alphabet, will save you time, reduce stress, and have call center agents singing your praises.

 NATO PHONETIC ALPHABET QUICK REFERENCE: Alfa, Bravo, Charlie, Delta, Echo, Foxtrot, Golf, Hotel, India, Juliett, Kilo, Lima, Mike, November, Oscar, Papa, Quebec, Romeo, Sierra, Tango, Uniform, Victor, Whiskey, X-ray, Yankee, Zulu.

 A Phonetic Alphabet has been used for decades by the US Military, NATO, Police, Coast Guard, and other organizations.
-Instead of verbally speaking letters when communicating via phone or radio, words from the Military Phonetic Alphabet are substituted.
+Instead of verbally speaking letters when communicating via phone or radio, words from a spelling alphabet are substituted.

 For example, if you want to communicate a “J”, just say Juliet, not Jim.
 Why?
 Words with common sounds, like “Jim”, can easily be mistaken for Slim, Been, or Rim.
 The words in the military alphabet code have been carefully chosen for their unique sounds.

 NERD NOTE: The military alphabet is more accurately known as IRSA (International Radiotelephony Spelling Alphabet) and was developed by the ICAO (International Civil Aviation Organization) to reduce pronunciation discrepancies during oral radio communications.

 The NATO Phonetic Alphabet